 The kitchen opens to a gently terraced yard offering flat levels for entertaining.
 Two separate structures sit on the property; one is a detached garage currently used as a home office and yoga studio.
 The other is a studio used for meditating.
 Both are great for overnight guests and have access to the bonus bathroom.

 What’s one thing you’re glad you added to your home?

-“The Heartland stove … I had no idea I would be cooking three meals a day.
+“The Heartland stove … I had no idea I would cook three meals daily.
 So the stove was such a good addition.
 I loved the look of it and did not cook before the lockdown.
 I’m so happy I added that cause not only do I love the look of it, I love using it.
-Adding the whole house water filtration was a really practical thing for sustainability.
+Adding the whole house water filtration was a convenient thing for sustainability.
 I also loved adding the lemon tree and herb garden.
-Again, being home and cooking having all that there is fun and useful.”
+Again, being home and cooking, having all that there is fun and useful.”

 What’s your favorite thing about the neighborhood?

-“A really nice discovery I had during the pandemic were the hiking trails by Occidental College.
+“A nice discovery I had during the pandemic was the hiking trails by Occidental College.
 It’s a beautiful campus and walks.
 Residents can join the gym and use the pool.

 A new natural wine bar opened down on York called Holcomb; they have an outdoor patio and tapas.
 Café Jane is at the end of the street.
 I love walking down York and picking up a coffee at Collage Coffee or Kumquat.
-I also love the zero waste grocery shop and Sip Snack.
-And there’s also the Barcade, from Brooklyn, an arcade for adults.”
+I also love the zero-waste grocery shop and Sip Snack.
+And there’s also the Barcade, an arcade for adults from Brooklyn.”

 The asking price is a tad under $1.2 million.